-Even as his album sales lag from his glory days in the ’90s, the larger-than-life rapper once known as Snoop Doggy Dogg stays relevant — and routinely pulls in eight figures per year thanks to his lucrative touring schedule, endorsement contracts and the sheer brand power of his image and personality.
-On Oct.
-20, Snoop Dogg, whose real name is Calvin Broadus, turns 46 years old.
-Read on to learn about one of rap’s richest moguls.
+Even as his album sales pale in comparison to his glory days in the ’90s, the larger-than-life rapper once known as Snoop Doggy Dogg remains relevant — and routinely pulls in eight figures per year thanks to his lucrative touring schedule, endorsement contracts and the sheer brand power of his image and personality.

-Snoop Dogg has sold 44.27 million albums worldwide, nearly 30 million of which were purchased in the United States.
+Snoop Dogg has sold 35 million albums worldwide, over 23 million of which were purchased in the United States.
 Eleven Snoop Dogg songs have become top 10 hits.

-Of his 15 studio albums, none has ever done better than his first: “Doggystyle,” which sold 10 million copies and peaked at No. 1 when it was released in 1993.
-The rising superstar then released two more No. 1 albums: 1996’s “Doggfather” and 1998’s “Da Game is to Be Sold, Not to Be Told,” which sold 7.5 million and 9 million copies, respectively.
+Of his 18 studio albums, none has eclipsed his debut, “Doggystyle,” which sold 10 million copies and peaked at No. 1 when it was released in 1993.
+The rising superstar then produced two more No. 1 albums: 1996’s “Doggfather” and 1998’s “Da Game is to Be Sold, Not to Be Told,” which sold 7.5 million and 9 million copies, respectively.
 His next five albums, which he released over the ensuing 10 years, sold at least 1.5 million copies each, but Snoop Dogg has not reached the No. 1 spot since 1998.

 |Snoop Dogg Song||Release Date||Total Gross (or another financial figure)|